nikitavoloboev/data/macOS/apps/day-one.md

 I have a dedicated journal where I put all the memories I have shared with my family.

 ### Autolog
-I use [IFTTT](../../tools/ifttt.md) to automatically post my public activity from Twitter / Instagram / Facebook to this journal.
+I use [IFTTT](../../tools/ifttt.md) to automatically post all my public activity from [Twitter](https://twitter.com/nikitavoloboev) & [Instagram](https://www.instagram.com/nikitavoloboev/) to this journal.
 Since I do want to lead a more open life, I very often post in the public outlets and share my experiences there so I want to have those experiences in Day One together with my more private memories.

+I then at the end of the week quickly move entries from `Autolog` to appropriate journals thus keeping `Autolog` ideally empty at all times.
+If I don't want to preserve a post and save it, I delete it.